-Society tells people that being sociable and improving your social skills is a good thing, and that have bad interpersonal skills is a problem.
-It's not an evil conspiracy or anything, that's just how most people feel.
-Plus, it's not like there's nothing good at all about being better at socializing.
+Society tells everyone that being sociable and improving your social skills is a good thing, and that have bad interpersonal skills is a problem.
+It's not an evil conspiracy.
+That's just what most people think.
+I mean, there are plenty of upsides to being socially savvy.

 These messages may come directly from other people, or through more indirect sources like books or movies.
 Even when competing messages appear, they still implicitly reinforce what the dominant view is.
 You can't take it in a dissenting opinion without your mind automatically calling up what it's standing against.

-Even if someone really doesn't care much about some aspect of socializing deep down, after getting this message so much, they may come to believe it.
-They may then spend years trying to become a type of person that's not a good fit for them.
-They may have also been told there's something defective and wrong with them for not fitting the norm.
+Even if someone really doesn't care much about a facet of socializing deep down, after being bombarded with messages that it's important, they may come to believe it.
+They may then spend years trying to attain a personality and lifestyle that's not a good fit for them.

 Wanting to avoid rejection

 Being ostracized from a group hurts on a primal level.
-Nobody likes that feeling, and will often try to go along with what the group wants to avoid it in the future.
-What I'm talking about here is when someone makes that decision more unconsciously.
-If someone purposely, pragmatically decides to change to avoid rejection, you could say they know what they want.
-If they make the decision without realizing it, then they may be going against what they really care about.
+Nobody likes that feeling, and we'll often try to go along with what the group wants to avoid it in the future.
+What I'm talking about here is when someone makes an unconscious decision to change in order to ward off rejection.
+If someone purposely, pragmatically decides to change to avoid being rejected, you could say they know what they want.
+If they make the choice without realizing it, then they may be going against what they truly care about.

 Wanting to win over the people who rejected them